-With the business recovery effort stabilized, Williams then undertook to establish needed new delivery capacity for the county and region by the creation of a new 501c3 nonprofit as an economic and community development corporation which is the Hancock Community Development Foundation.
-This successful endeavor resulted in 2009 in being able to establish the HUD funded Katrina CDBG $3 million low interest/forgivable loan program, the only program if its kind, now a model for other communities in the region to assist small businesses still struggling to recover from the storms.
-It also led to the establishment of two other non-profits focused on housing and downtown revitalization strategies.
+With the business recovery effort stabilized, Williams then undertook to establish needed new delivery capacity for the county and region by the creation of a new 501(c)(3) non-profit as an economic and community development corporation which is the Hancock Community Development Foundation.
+This successful endeavor resulted in 2009 in being able to establish the HUD funded Katrina CDBG $3 million low interest/forgivable loan program, the only program if its kind, now a model for other communities in the Country to assist small businesses still struggling to recover from the storms.
+In 2012 this program was recognized with a state economic development award.

 Williams also serves as Secretary and Executive Director for a two state regional non profit organization, Partners for Stennis, promoting growth and jobs for NASA-Stennis Space Center.
 Following Katrina, she managed the Governor’s Commission on Recovery, Rebuilding and Renewal for Hancock County.
 Over the years, she has served on numerous panels on disaster recovery for the EDA, International Economic Development Council, and the US Chamber.
 She is a member of the Mississippi Governor’s Oil Spill Commission and a member of the economic development committee.
 In 2009, she was named as the Inaugural recipient of the Jody Compretta Person of Passion Award for her persistence and leadership to rebuild Hancock County.